hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `uniform_bucket_level_access` - (Optional, Default: false) Enables [Uniform bucket-level access](https://cloud.google.com/storage/docs/uniform-bucket-level-access) access to a bucket.

+* `custom_placement_config` - (Optional) The bucket's custom location configuration, which specifies the individual regions that comprise a dual-region bucket.
+If the bucket is designated a single or multi-region, the parameters are empty.
+Structure is [documented below](#nested_custom_placement_config).

 <a name="nested_lifecycle_rule"></a>The `lifecycle_rule` block supports:

 * `action` - (Required) The Lifecycle Rule's action configuration.
 A single block of this type is supported.
 Structure is [documented below](#nested_action).